JosephArmas/cecs-491A-Team-Big-Data/events/failures/event-display-attendance-fail.md

-# As a Reputable, Service, Regular User or Admin, I can see the attendance of an event pin
+# As a Reputable, Service, Regular User or Admin, fails to display attendance on event
 ```mermaid
 sequenceDiagram
     actor User